 Note – don’t expect an unexplored wonderland when visiting Yehliu Geopark from Taipei.
 It’s a wonderland for sure but it’s also very popular with tourists, both international and domestic.

-You can also get to Yehliu Geopark from Taipei by bus.
+If you’re travelling Taiwan on a budget, you can also get to Yehliu Geopark from Taipei by public bus.
 From Taipei City Hall Station, board the 1815 bus.
 This will take an hour and 15 minutes and arrive a 10-minute walk from the Geopark, costing 83 TWD each way.

 History of Yehliu Geopark